Christoph Keller: Data Error – Roma Antichità

 The collages were composed by superimposing two antagonistic elements: high-resolution scans of black-and-white photographs from the "Roma Antichità" section of the Bibliotheca Hertziana’s Photographic Collection mounted on archival cardboard, and screenshots of the artist’s computer crashing under the weight of the files – something it did often during his research on the photographs.

 As the title of the series suggests, the images invoke a conflation or collapse of different temporalities and, by extension, of different concepts of history.
-Analog photography was a crucial medium in the late 19th and early 20th centuries; the black-and-white photographs represent not only a depiction but also a reification of Roman Antiquity.
+Analog photography was a crucial medium in the late 19th and early 20th centuries; the black-and-white photographs represented not only a depiction but also a reification of Roman Antiquity.
 The culture of this ancient world has only been gradually rediscovered since the Renaissance, becoming a central point of reference for the neoclassical movement since the 18th century.
 Western historical narratives commonly refer to a founding myth based on Greco-Roman Antiquity – a myth to which conventional notions of art, as well as of Art History, remain tied even today.

 In 2018/19 Keller was invited by the Bibliotheca Hertziana as the institute’s first Arts Fellow to continue his Anarcheology Museum project and to contribute to the research initiative Rome Contemporary.